 The course will provide understanding of various grant writing terms, potential sources for grant writing and generic grant writing guidelines.
 Curriculum includes training for development of a grant proposal and concept note in a structured manner.
 Content of the course also provide basic understanding of developing activity based budget for grants.

-The Course will be of 6 credits and divided into 6 modules.
+The Course will be divided into 6 modules.

 Module 1 : Introduction to proposal writing and Request for Proposal

 Module 2 : Standard elements of effective grant writing